2025 Solar Incentives Guide for Commerce City, CO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives